vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

     optax.adam(1e-2),
 )
 ```

 When calling `optimiser.update`, the gradients will first be clipped before
 then doing the regular Adam update.
 Chaining together transformations like this
-is quite an elegant API, and allows for quite complex behaviour.
-To illustrate,
+is quite an elegant API and allows for complex behaviour.
+To illustrate, adding
-adding exponential moving averages (EMA) of weights in something like PyTorch
+exponential moving averages (EMA) of our updates in something like PyTorch is
-is non-trivial, whereas in Optax it is simply adding `optax.ema` to our
+non-trivial, whereas in Optax it is as simple as adding `optax.ema` to our
 `optax.chain` call:

 ```python
 optimiser = optax.chain(
     optax.clip_by_global_norm(1.0),